Justice and Bad Luck

 Wolff's point is well made, but luck-egalitarians may be able to accommodate it.
 First, insofar as they accept Wolff's factual observation, they may think that this points to a strong (welfarist) luck-egalitarian reason not to implement equality of opportunity: we can know in advance that collecting the relevant information is likely to make some of those who are already worse off through bad luck even worse off.
 Of course, this would not show that if we could collect the relevant information without bad side effects, we should not aim to compensate bad brute luck alone.
 Additionally, luck-egalitarians may simply concede that the pursuit of the luck-egalitarian ideal is constrained by other ideals, including that of equal respect.
 In any case, luck-egalitarians are unlikely to claim that luck-neutralization is the only ideal, as that would imply that a world where everyone lives miserable lives is better, all things considered, than a world where half the people live tremendous lives and the other half live even better lives.

-Luck-egalitarians question whether this is plausible (Barry 2006; Knight 2005; but see Kaufman 2004).
-Suppose resources are distributed in such a way that equal functioning in civil society and in political decision making is assured.
+Luck-egalitarians question whether this picture is correct (Barry 2006; Knight 2005; Knight 2009, 122–166; Navin 2011; Tan 2008; but see Kaufman 2004).
+First, they might dispute the very way in which Anderson describes the disagreement.
+They might do so because they think social standing can be seen as a good, which, setting aside considerations about responsibility, should be distributed equally from a luck egalitarian point of view (Lippert-Rasmussen 2013a; Lippert-Rasmussen 2013b).
+If so, luck egalitarianism might be able to accommodate many of Anderson's concerns.
+Or they might think that (most) luck egalitarians and critics like Anderson simply address different questions.
+The former ask what constitutes a fair distribution, whereas the latter asks what we owe one another.
+These are different (though possibly related) questions, because, arguably, distributions might be unfair even if no one has failed to do what they owe others, say, if some die young and others die old, and there is nothing anyone could do to prevent this from being so.
+Second, suppose resources are distributed in such a way that equal functioning in civil society and in political decision making is assured.
 Suppose, moreover, that we can choose between two distributions: one that benefits those who are worse off in terms of how well their lives go, and another that benefits those who are best off in terms of how well their lives go.
 Since this choice will not affect democratic equality, these options are equally good on Anderson's account.
 To many, this is an unattractive implication of her view.
 Of course, if the threshold of equal functioning is very high the problem becomes less serious.
 However, with high thresholds a different problem becomes more serious.
 For if people should be assured of equal functioning at a very high level irrespective of whether they act (perhaps repeatedly) in irresponsibly foolish ways, it will not seem fair to impose the cost of their choices on others—i.e., the cost of bringing them up to the appropriate threshold of equal functioning (Arneson 2000, 347–348; for a reply, see Anderson (Other Internet Resources, 2(e)).
-Intuitively, then, the complaint is that democratic equality ascribes no significance to the fact that responsibility of choice can negate luck.
+Intuitively, then, the complaint is that democratic equality ascribes no significance to the fact that responsibility can negate luck.
 It is far from clear that concern about equal status overturns the pivotal belief that justice is concerned with compensation for bad luck (see, however, Scheffler 2003; Scheffler 2005).